Scaled Quail

 Nesting

 The incubation period is 22 to 23 days.
 When the chicks hatch, they’re born with down.
-They can leave the nest and follow their parents around very soon after hatching.
+They can leave the nest and follow their parents around soon after hatching.
 Source

 Also see: